networkjarwy1/reading-multimeter-display/README.md

 # python software for reading multimeter display
+#### This program captures video from a camera, detects a red U-shaped pattern (used to locate the multimeter display), and then processes that region to perform optical character recognition (OCR).
+It preprocesses the image—resizing, grayscale conversion, and thresholding—to improve OCR accuracy and extracts numerical values and their units from the display.
+The script also accepts command-line arguments to select the camera, control whether results with units are displayed, and show help information.
+Finally, it logs the extracted measurement along with a timestamp into a text file and saves snapshots of the display.

 ## dependencies
 #### pytesseract, opencv, numpy

 ## dependency installation

 ### linux

 #### arch linux